Skip to Main Content

 Image source: https://eusmartcomposer.eu/s-m-a-r-t/

-2) Creating Success Criteria
+2) Define the Success Criteria

 What should the Success Criteria Include?